thereadingline/thereadingline.github.io/_pages/2022-brooklyn.md

     body: From the bookstore we will ride to Plaza St W, along Prospect Park W, & enter Prospect Park at 15th St. Under the shade of Prospect Park's tree canopy we'll cycle a loop to arrive after 4 pm at the Vale of Cashmere.
 Our leisurely & bookish ride is 6 miles long.
   - title: The Novel
     img: fa-pagelines
     body: It's Brooklyn.
 Eleanor and Sam are in love.
 It's been a long week of missed deadlines and unread invoices.
 Later, the sky will look like they've never seen it before, but after that, it's the end of the world.
+Published in 2022 by Melville House, an independent publisher located in Brooklyn, New York.
 journey:
   - title: Prospect Park
     subheading: Vale of Cashmere